noahzarro/netsec/projects/dtf-project-description.md

-You can test your project using the grading system, which runs at [`grader.dtf.netsec.inf.ethz.ch`](https://grader.dtf.netsec.inf.ethz.ch) using the "Check Tasks" button.
+You can test your project using the grading system, which runs at [`grader.dtf.netsec.inf.ethz.ch`](https://grader.dtf.netsec.inf.ethz.ch) using the "Check VM" button.
 Testing is done directly against your VM, and any test scores are _not_ graded.

 ## 5 | Grading